saad0918/saad0918/README.md

 ## 👨‍💻 About Me

-* 🎓 Aspiring Full Stack Developer
+* 🎓 Full Stack Developer
 * 🚀 Building projects using the MERN Stack
 * 💡 Interested in Web Development, Software Engineering, and AI-powered Applications
 * 🧩 Practicing Data Structures & Algorithms for technical interviews